Angeles Mesa, Los Angeles

 Angeles Mesa is a neighborhood in South Los Angeles, California.

 Geography

+By city council action in October 2001 (C.F. #01-1874), "Angeles Mesa" was officially named and designated.

-The City of Los Angeles has installed blue neighborhood signs on both the southwest corner of Arlington Avenue and 48th Street and on the corner of Crenshaw Boulevard and 54th Street.
+The Department of Transportation was instructed to install neighborhood signs on 54th Street at 11th Avenue, 54th Street at 2nd Avenue, Van Ness Avenue at 48th Street and Crenshaw Boulevard at 54th Street.

 In 2008, the city approved the Chesterfield Square/Angeles Mesa Gateway Median Sign Project.
 The Angeles Mesa median sign is located on Arlington Avenue on the north side of 54th Street.

 The neighborhood of Chesterfield Square is located south of 54th Street.

 The neighborhood is served by the Park Mesa Heights Community Council, which covers Hyde Park, Angeles Mesa and View Heights.

 History

 Development

 The Angeles Mesa Land Company was incorporated in 1904 with a capital stock of $100,000.
 The investors were George S. Safford Sr., president; Robert Wankowski, E.G. Howard, Frank R. Rule and Fred W. Forrester.
 E.A.
 Forrester & Sons was the agent for the land company.